 Christmas Magazine Photo Shoot

 It’s like when your house looks best before company comes over.
 You work really hard to clean up and get everything in its place.
 So much work, but it feels so good to have everything finished.
 That is how we felt about the photoshoot.
 Everything came together and the Christmas decorations looked so pretty!
-My husband and I were both exhausted, but so glad to have it all done!
+My husband and I were both exhausted, but we were so glad to have it all done!

 The photoshoot was for a Christmas magazine that will be published this coming year in 2022.
 It was an amazing experience and opportunity, and I can’t wait to share more about it and see our home in a published magazine!